Finomnis/PythonCModule/README.md

 Before you create your own Rust modules, you can verify that your system is set up correctly by executing the ``testRust.py`` script.
 If everything is correct, you should see ``Hello, world!`` and no error message.

-The Rust version needs the following libraries:
+The Rust version needs the following Python libraries:
 * setuptools
 * setuptools-rust